ogivuk/learning/tdd-django/README.md

     * How to tell when a URL request is for a static file vs. an HTML served via a view function.
         * By defining a URL prefix in settings.py, so that any URLs starting with the prefix should be treated as requests for static files.
     * Where to find the requested static file.
+* Django should not be used to serve static content on a production web server
+    * Using Python to serve raw files is slow and inefficient
+    * Web servers like Apache or Nginx can serve the static files.
+* Gathering all static files for deployment
+    * All static files should be gather up from inside various app folders, and copied into a single location, ready for deployment.
+    * This can be done using the `collectstatic` command.
+    * The destination folder, where the collected static files go, is defined in settings.py as `STATIC_ROOT`.

 #### Storing Data - Working with Databases